 Raspberry Lemon Cheesecake Trifle

-- 1 Lemon-Raspberry Sour Cream Pound Cake baked, cooled and cubed
+- 1 recipe Lemon-Raspberry Sour Cream Pound Cake baked, cooled and cubed

 - 3 pint red raspberries. divided